ADA-research/nnv-bound-configuration/README.md

 This example configures the linear bounds for Tanh-based ConvMed network with epsilon=0.0157 on the first CIFAR-10 instance.
 During configuration, SMAC performs 200 trials.

-To change the network and/or instance, you need to change the config file and/or the instance index in ```arguments.py```.
+To change the network, dataset, epsilon value and/or instance, you need to change the config file and/or the instance index in ```arguments.py```.